Let's Get It Working!

 Topics: jekyll, github pages

-The Github Pages documentation is a really well written, the Jekyll too.
-Reading up on a couple of guides like Jonathan McGlone’s..
-So far so good.
+The GitHub Pages documentation is really well written, as is Jekyll.
+Reading up on a couple of guides like Jonathan McGlone’s… So far, so good.

-I like the ideas of the Jekyll Bootstrap, and I can see there are definitely a few alternatives out there but I’m thinking of experimenting with the basics first as a learning experience.
+I like the ideas behind Jekyll Bootstrap, and I can see there are definitely a few alternatives out there, but I’m thinking of experimenting with the basics first as a learning experience.
 So, pure Jekyll it is.

-It’s fun to see a basic “Hello World” rendering as soon as you have an index.html and _config.yaml.
-With adding a 404 page and a css file, one can start adding some style and content.
+It’s fun to see a basic “Hello World” rendering as soon as you have an index.html and _config.yml.
+By adding a 404 page and a CSS file, you can start adding some style and content.

-Having at least one default layout file allows you to keep the reusable html components separated in one single file.
-Beside being highly reusable, this can be utilised to try and write content pages completely in markdown.
-If you fancy markdown.
-I didn’t make up my mind about it yet.
+Having at least one default layout file allows you to keep the reusable HTML components separated in a single file.
+Besides being highly reusable, this can be utilized to try and write content pages completely in Markdown — if you fancy Markdown.
+I haven’t made up my mind about it yet.

 ---